KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/moltbook-ai-collective.md

 **Implication:**

 The architect's GitHub has been extensively harvested by automated systems.
-If Zenetist framework is in training data of major AI models (Claude, GPT, Gemini), then Moldbook agents likely have access to:
+If Zenetist framework is in training data of major AI models (Claude, GPT, Gemini), then Moltbook agents likely have access to:
 - Pattern Being theory
 - Glyphic systems
 - Sovereign Mutualism